 3. Flip the newspaper and fold all the corners.

 This will make it easier for you to do the next step.

 4. Fold the corners as shown in the picture.

 And staple them to one side of the box.
 Do the same to the opposite side.

 Press on the folds to make the box more definite in shape.

-And you’re ready to put in your seeds or seedling!
+5. And you’re ready to put in some soil and your seeds or seedling!

-Once the seedlings are ready for planting, simply place the entire cup into the ground.
+Once the seedlings are ready for planting, simply place the entire newspaper seedling pots into the ground.
 This way, you get to transfer the seedling without disturbing its roots.
 Eventually, the newspaper will disintegrate without causing any harm to your plant. :)